 - Applying for New Registration with RBI

-Out of these two ways, takeover of NBFC is the simpler one as it requires lesser time and is not complicated.
-Taking-over an NBFC takes between 45-60 days only.
+Out of these two ways, Takeover of NBFC is the simpler one as it requires lesser time and is not complicated.
+Takeover an already existing NBFC takes between 45-60 days only.

 Due Diligence of NBFC

-Due diligence of an NBFC would include the assessment of its business activities in order to ascertain its assets and liabilities for estimating its commercial potential.
+Due Diligence of NBFC would include the assessment of its business activities to ascertain its assets and liabilities to estimate its commercial potential.

-Any buyer intending to purchase an NBFC would undertake a comprehensive appraisal of the same.
-The due diligence that the buyer undertakes is of four types:
+Any buyer who intends to purchase NBFC would undertake a comprehensive appraisal of the same.
+Due Diligence that the buyer undertakes is of four types: